add2cal/add-to-calendar-button/README.md

 - The default style for the options list, using the regular button, would be a dropdown.
 You can set the option `listStyle` to "modal" in order to force the modal version.
 - Formatting a URL in the description like `[url]https://....[/url]` makes it clickable.
 - If you require line breaks within the description, use `\n` or `<br>`.
+- If you set at least a name, startDate, and location, the script automatically generates schema.org rich data.
+Use a URL for the location and it will be labeled as online event.

 <br />